 In any language, accent marks refer to the symbols added over letters, which can give you clues about the specific letter or how it corresponds to the other letters that make up a word.
 These symbols usually indicate something about the letter’s pronunciation or about the history of the word, which we’ll discuss later in this guide.

-In the French language, four of the accents are only used on vowels, and one of them is only used on the letter C. Below we’ll discuss the names of French accent marks and describe each one’s purpose.
+Four of the accents in French are only used on vowels, and one of them is only used on the letter C. Below we’ll discuss the names of French accent marks and describe each one’s purpose.

 Check out the video below to get started, then we’ll move on to the specific rules about how to use French accent marks.